 Halo Infinite: how much is the premium battle pass?

-The premium battle pass costs one thousand credits, which comes to £7.99 or $8.
+The premium battle pass costs one thousand credits, or £7.99 or $10.
 You can also buy boosts through the battle pass with credits.
-Each level costs two hundred credits, so if you've got tonnes of dosh you could hypothetically spend 200,000 credits, or $1,600 to boost all the way up to max rank straight away.
+Each level costs two hundred credits, so if you've got tonnes of dosh you could hypothetically spend 20,000 credits, or $200 to boost all the way up to max rank straight away.
 The VG247 yearly subscription is only £40, by the way, in case you were considering burning that much cash.

 But what does it do?
 Well for one, it unlocks an additional weekly challenge slot for you, which as you’d expect allows you to work your way through the battle pass quicker.
 It also provides access to a vast number of additional unlocks in the battle pass (including most of the best cosmetics, I’m afraid) so fashionistas out there may have to pull their wallet out.